VassilisPallas/mongoose-fuzzy-searching/README.md

 UserSchema.plugin(mongoose_fuzzy_searching, { fields: ['firstName', 'lastName'] });
 ```

-In other words, thit plugin creates anagrams when you create or update a document.
+In other words, this plugin creates anagrams when you create or update a document.
 All the pre-existing documents won't contain these fuzzy arrays, so `fuzzySearch` function, will not be able to find them.

 ### Update all pre-existing documents with ngrams